PaulSHahn/emacssetup/README.md

     current package and you will just end up having to download it again later.

 5. It is likely that newer versions of packages will be installed than the stale ones listed in the *init.el* file checked out from the repo.
-You can download newer versions by marking them with *u*.
+You can refresh the repository listing by pressing 'r'.
+You can then download newer versions by marking them with *u*.
 Then press *x* to download and install the latest version.

 6. When all packages are installed, you can exit *emacs* and restart it.
-If you are running *emacs* in *daemon mode*, kill the dameon: `killall emacs` and then restart.
+If you are running *emacs* in *daemon mode*, restart the dameon: `killall emacs` and then restart.
 You should no longer see startup errors in the terminal.

-## Using your settings across multiple machines
+## Sharing your settings across machines

 Since this is a *git* repository, it is easy to use across multiple machines, you just clone it to every machine where you use *emacs*.
 Occasionally, you may